OfficeDev/teams-toolkit/docs/fx-core/switch-tenant-or-subscription-help.md

           ]
       }
       ```
-      If you want to switch back to the previous M365 tenant for local debugging, please remove the lines about userDataDir and runtimeArgs that you just added before starting local debugging again.
+      If you want to switch back to the previous Microsoft 365 tenant for local debugging, please remove the lines about userDataDir and runtimeArgs that you just added before starting local debugging again.

       You could also specify the path of user data folder for each tenant, and edit the value of "user-data-dir" in runtimeArgs whenever you switch tenant for preview.

   * Visual Studio
-  When running local debug of a Teams project launched in Visual Studio, you could create a new browser configuration after switching to another M365 tenant by following steps mentioned in [Add Browser Configuration in Visual Studio](#add-browser-configuration-in-visual-studio).
+  When running local debug of a Teams project launched in Visual Studio, you could create a new browser configuration after switching to another Microsoft 365 tenant by following steps mentioned in [Add Browser Configuration in Visual Studio](#add-browser-configuration-in-visual-studio).
 Type `--user-data-dir=C:\\Users\\{username}\\temp\\edge\\tenantb` (replace the path with what it makes sense to you) as the argument when adding the program.
 And then choose the corresponding browser configuration before local debugging.

-     If you want to preview a Teams app in Visual Studio after switching M365 tenant, you could copy the preview URL shown in the output pane and then run your browser with arguments using command line.
+     If you want to preview a Teams app in Visual Studio after switching Microsoft 365 tenant, you could copy the preview URL shown in the output pane and then run your browser with arguments using command line.
 For example, you could start Edge with `msedge.exe --user-data-dir="C:\\Users\\{username}\\temp\\edge\\tenantb"`.
 Once the browser is launched, paste the preview URL.

 * Launch browser in incognito mode
   This may not work for you if your org enables condition access.